dgoulet-tor/arti/README.md

 ## Is this the future of Tor??!?11?!?

-No, this is a fun side project I'm doing on weekends to learn Rust.
+No, this started out as a fun a fun side project I've been doing on weekends and to learn Rust.

-Maybe if it turns out great we can turn it into something official, but right now nobody's working on it but me, and I'm not working on it seriously at all.
+Maybe if it turns out great, we can turn it into something official, but right now nobody's working on it but me, and it's not part of my official job.

 ## What the demo can do if you run it.

-There is a demo program that looks for a chutney directory in ~/src/chutney/net/nodes/.
+There is a demo program that takes the location of a chutney directory or a tor directory.
 If it finds one, it reads the directory info from disk, builds a random three hop circuit, and sends a request for http://www.torproject.org:80/.
-Then it displays the answer.
+Then it displays the answer on stdout.

+Example:
+   % cargo run -- --tor-dir ~/.tor/

+Remember that rust builds without optimizations by default, so it may be a bit slow.
+You can try an optimized build with
+   % cargo run --release -- --tor-dir ~/.tor/

 ## What's here and what isn't.